knmcguire/crazyflie_ros2_experimental/README.md

 #### Single room with corridor

 As you can see this is quite difficult to achieve!
-That is why we need to get working on SLAM
+That is why we need to get the slamtoolbox tuned and ready.

 [![video](nav2_with_simplemapper_room2.png)](https://youtu.be/eBp1VwLaxt0)